Roderick Alleyn: Birth, education and early career

-Alleyn was reportedly educated at Eton and Oxford, and worked in the British Foreign Service for a year (1919–1920) before joining the Metropolitan Police.
-In Vintage Murder, Alleyn tells his New Zealand colleagues that his first beat was in Poplar, East End.
+Alleyn was reportedly educated at Eton and Oxford, and worked in the Foreign Service for a year (1919–1920) before joining the Metropolitan Police.
+In Vintage Murder, Alleyn tells his New Zealand colleagues that his first beat was in Poplar, London.
 A much later novel, Scales of Justice (1955), gives sketchy details of this period in Alleyn's life.
 The reasons for the switch in careers are never made explicit.

 Early in his police career, Alleyn wrote a textbook that became widely admired: Principles and Practice of Criminal Investigations, by Roderick Alleyn, M.A.
 (Oxon), C.I.D.
 (Sable and Murgatroyd, 21s), which is mentioned in a footnote to Chapter 6 of Vintage Murder (1937).

 In the first few novels, Alleyn is in his early forties.
 In the first, A Man Lay Dead (1934), Nigel Bathgate (Alleyn's future Watson) is clearly stated to be twenty-five, and Alleyn is much older, judging by the tone of his remarks to Bathgate.
 In the second, Enter a Murderer (1935), there is a minor inconsistency, in that Bathgate appears to be slightly younger than before.
 Bathgate says that he has been working as a journalist for only 15 months, ever since he 'came down' (that is, graduated) from Trinity College, Cambridge.
 However, Alleyn comments that it is almost 20 years since he (Alleyn) came down from Oxford.
 Assuming both gentlemen graduated with a typical three-year Oxbridge degree at around age 21, then in 1934 or 1935 Bathgate is about 22 or 23 and Alleyn is about 20 years older, indicating his birth was around 1893 or 1894.